 With 185 visa-free destinations, Ireland offers the most global mobility among the compared passports.

-Ireland is a Schengen Area member, providing free movement across 27 European countries.
+Netherlands is a Schengen Area member, providing free movement across 27 European countries.

 Netherlands